-The sit command is not always as straightforward as the head-up/bum-down theory using the feed bowl, but it is absolutely vital to good dog work.
-Janet Menzies shares her tips on how to get your gundog to sit
+The sit command can be tricky to teach but is absolutely vital to good dog work.
+Follow Janet Menzies' advice on how to get your gundog to sit

-The sit command is fundamental to good dog work.
-It is not always as straighforward as holding the feed bowl above your puppy’s head, but a whistle and good measure of patience will do the trick.
-Janet Menzies advises on how to get your gundog to sit.
+You cannot get far without the sit command.
+It is absolutely vital to all good dog work and will probably be the first thing you teach your pup.
+If the feed bowl fails, a whistle and good measure of patience will do the trick.
+Follow Janet Menzies’ advice on how to get your gundog to sit.

 HOW TO GET YOUR GUNDOG TO SIT